 The Riverfest Artist-in-Residence program was established in 2015 in partnership with Harvester Arts.
 Wayne White, known for his work on Pee-Wee’s Playhouse among scores of other projects, was selected as the first artist-in-residence.
 Last year, Rachel Hayes designed SunSails, an installation built of fabric and high-tension wire for the Cox Kids Corner.

-This year, James Marshall brings his creative talents to Riverfest 2017, for which he has designed graphics and paint projects that will be seen throughout the festival.
-Dalek will work with the Harvester Arts Fellows to paint a dj booth and series of public use furniture that will be used annually in Ackerman’s backyard.
+This year, James Marshall brought his creative talents to Riverfest 2017, for which he designed graphics and paint projects that were seen throughout the festival.
+Dalek worked with the Harvester Arts Fellows to paint a DJ booth and series of public use furniture that will be used annually in Ackerman’s backyard.

 In October 2016, James Marshall spent a week in Wichita painting the Harvester Arts building at 215 N. Washington.
 “We knew from that experience that James would be a great fit for the Riverfest residency.
 We aim to make Riverfest – with its vast audience of more than 400,000 attendees – an annual arts destination,” said Kristin Beal, co-founder, and COO of Harvester Arts.
 Beal, also an artist, has worked as creative consultant for the Riverfest Sundown Parade since 2013.

 James will be great as the Riverfest AIR because of his diverse background and artistic practice.
 He’s able to move seamlessly between the labels of artist, muralist, painter, product designer, graffiti artist and function as a generally creative entity,” said Kate Van Steenhuyse, co-founder, and CEO of Harvester Arts.
 “We are excited to see his colorful vision incorporated into the festival for this year and in years to come.”